Generate and update embeddings in Azure SQL Database

 To create a database scoped credential using managed identity, open a new query window and run the following script.
 Replace

-<your-openai-endpoint>with the endpoint name from your Azure OpenAI resource (for example, if your endpoint ishttps://adventureworks-openai.cognitiveservices.azure.com/, use adventureworks-openai).-- Create a database master key if one doesn't exist IF NOT EXISTS (SELECT * FROM sys.symmetric_keys WHERE name = '##MS_DatabaseMasterKey##') CREATE MASTER KEY ENCRYPTION BY PASSWORD = '<your strong password here>'; GO -- Create a credential using Managed Identity CREATE DATABASE SCOPED CREDENTIAL [https://<your-openai-endpoint>.cognitiveservices.azure.com] WITH IDENTITY = 'Managed Identity', SECRET = '{"resourceid":"https://cognitiveservices.azure.com"}'; GO๐ Replace
+<your-openai-endpoint>with the endpoint name you noted from the OpenAI tab (for example, if your endpoint ishttps://proj-sqlailab-resource.openai.azure.com/, use proj-sqlailab-resource).-- Create a database master key if one doesn't exist IF NOT EXISTS (SELECT * FROM sys.symmetric_keys WHERE name = '##MS_DatabaseMasterKey##') CREATE MASTER KEY ENCRYPTION BY PASSWORD = '<your strong password here>'; GO -- Create a credential using Managed Identity CREATE DATABASE SCOPED CREDENTIAL [https://<your-openai-endpoint>.openai.azure.com] WITH IDENTITY = 'Managed Identity', SECRET = '{"resourceid":"https://cognitiveservices.azure.com"}'; GO📝 Replace

 Now create an external model reference for the embedding model.
 This reference allows you to use

 AI_GENERATE_EMBEDDINGSdirectly in T-SQL.
-Replace<your-openai-endpoint>with your endpoint name.-- Create an external model reference for embeddings CREATE EXTERNAL MODEL my_embedding_model WITH ( LOCATION = 'https://<your-openai-endpoint>.cognitiveservices.azure.com/openai/deployments/text-embedding-3-small/embeddings?api-version=<your-api-version>', API_FORMAT = 'Azure OpenAI', MODEL_TYPE = EMBEDDINGS, MODEL = 'text-embedding-3-small', CREDENTIAL = [https://<your-openai-endpoint>.cognitiveservices.azure.com] ); GO๐ Replace
+Replace<your-openai-endpoint>with your endpoint name.-- Create an external model reference for embeddings CREATE EXTERNAL MODEL my_embedding_model WITH ( LOCATION = 'https://<your-openai-endpoint>.openai.azure.com/openai/deployments/text-embedding-3-small/embeddings?api-version=2024-10-21', API_FORMAT = 'Azure OpenAI', MODEL_TYPE = EMBEDDINGS, MODEL = 'text-embedding-3-small', CREDENTIAL = [https://<your-openai-endpoint>.openai.azure.com] ); GO📝 Replace

 Add a vector column and generate embeddings

 In this section, you add a vector column to the ProductReview table and generate embeddings for the review text.
-The embedding model converts each reviewโs text into a 1536-dimensional vector that captures its semantic meaning.
+The embedding model converts each review’s text into a 1536-dimensional vector that captures its semantic meaning.

 -